websanova/vue-upload/README.md

 Use `parseErrors` option when installing the plugin to format errors from the server.

 The internal default format is: `[{code: 'somecode', msg: 'There was an error.''}]`

+`preview`

+Function to generate a raw format of the file useful for image previews.